altruios/namshubettulpa/public/namshubettulpa/chapters/mistakes.md

 'M::Not what I pictured.'
 ~She stood under blue skys on a cliff, a ledge of red clay extending miles either direction, bowing in on itself, completing a circle so large she shouldn't be able to see it~
 ~She could see the walls at the end though - despite the distance - as there was no ground in this circle save for one pillar in the center~
-~A pillar host to a Giant vibrant green oak tree at the top, dominating the empty view~ ~And in front of her, a singular rickety wooden bridge~ *it was swaying in a dusty breeze*
+~A pillar host to a Giant vibrant brown and green oak tree at the top, dominating the empty view~ ~And in front of her, a singular rickety wooden bridge~ *it was swaying in a dusty breeze*
 *She stepped onto it*
-*In the distance a few planks came loose to a sudden gust* 'M::Okay, wait a second.'
+~The bridge extending to a tiny point in the distance, and her sense of scale widened~ *In the distance a few planks came loose to a sudden gust* 'M::Okay, wait a second.'
 ~Martha could fly~